Abandooon/AI_XmlGenerator/src/kg_builder/doc_constr_parser/input/autosar_spec_swc.md

 tionPrimitiveDataType of category STRING to be implemented as a structured data type that consists of:

-#@SECTION: 1. the size of an instance of the string data type in terms of the number of characters
+ 1. the size of an instance of the string data type in terms of the number of characters

 plus

-#@SECTION: 2. an array that can be used to store the individual characters contained in an in
+ 2. an array that can be used to store the individual characters contained in an in

 stance of the string data type.